tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

   handler.

   The websocket endpoint also includes three methods that are _only_ exported via websocket, which appear to support event subscription.
-I'm not sure what is using these, but the likely candidate is the IBC relayer, which acts like a light client and uses the event system to figure out what to synchronize.

-  TODO: Figure out what clients are actually using the websocket interface, and which parts of the RPC service they are using _other_ than event subscription.

 - gRPC: A subset of queries may be issued in protocol buffer format to the gRPC interface described above under (4).
 As noted, this endpoint is deprecated